 In this tour we visit central Java in the city of Yogyakarta (often called “Jogja”) to see Borobudur and Prambanan, two UNESCO World Heritage Sites.
 We saw all this on a day trip from Bali with Bali Agung Tours.

 When we landed in Jogja, it was clear that we were in an entirely different place than Bali.
 Same country, yet so different.
-First off, the airport had a mix of Western and Asian toilets, which if you haven't seen before, they are basically porcelain holes in the ground.
+First off, the airport was much less developed than the one in Bali.
 When I exited the airport, I saw motor scooters buzzing about the streets, one of which was carrying a pack of raw chickens hanging off the bike.
 The call to prayer echoed throughout the streets at different times in the day.
 Welcome to Java!

 Visiting Bali and Jogja are like visiting two countries in one - the cultures are completely different.
 Unfortunately, many tourists only visit Bali and miss this unique cultural opportunity.
 Indonesia's oldest religions are Hinduism and Buddhism, however only Bali remained predominantly Hindu and the rest of the country is predominantly Muslim.
 Instead of Hindu temples, Jogja has mosques.
 And instead of beachwear and Hindu sarongs, there are colorful hijabs.
 Also, Jogja is recognizably less "Western" - although I did spot a Dunkin' Donuts and a McDonalds.
 In addition, Java has its own cuisine, traditions and customs.